KHNR

 KHNR (690 AM) is a commercial radio station in Honolulu, Hawaii.
-It is owned by the Salem Media Group and it broadcasts a conservative talk radio format.
-The radio studios and offices are on North King Street in Honolulu's Kalihi district.
+It is owned by the Malama Media Group and it broadcasts a conservative talk format.
+The studios and offices are on North King Street in Honolulu's Kalihi district.

 KHNR is powered at 10,000 watts, using a non-directional antenna.
 The transmitter is on Ahui Street in the Kakaako district of Honolulu, on Māmala Bay.
 Programming is also heard on 250-watt FM translator K232FL at 94.3 MHz.